ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

 In general I am big fan of Python's error messages.
 They are very informative and help me debug my code.
-I also used `pdb` to debug my code.
+I also used `pdb` to debug my code, but mainly for the exercise.
 I used `cProfile` to profile my code.
 In addition, I used the tensorboard profiler as well.
 These tools helped me identify bottlenecks in my code and optimize it accordingly.

 ## Working in the cloud